I Can't Hear God’s Voice | Learning the Language of the Soul

 What if, instead of all this mental noise and spiritual certainty, there was a way to cut through the clutter and get back to the core of what truly matters?
 A way to reconnect with your authentic self, free from distractions and confusion?
 Let’s explore how to turn that distorted mirror into a looking glass and rediscover the clarity waiting for you.

-Adapting to the Soul's Language: A Struggle for the Literal Mind
+Adapting to the Soul's Language Should Be a Struggle for the Literal Mind

 To hear the Soul’s voice, we must tune into it with a unique sensitivity.
-Our mind, like a writer, can learn to adjust and adopt the style and tone of the Instinctual Conscience—the psyche or Soul.
-The Instinctual Conscience is the foundational dynamic force that shapes our emotional and soulful processes, orchestrating the gentle nudges of wisdom.
-Yet, it is often clouded by internalized stories rooted in unresolved trauma and the ego’s inflation of internal projections, masquerading as the divine.
+Our mind, like a writer, can learn to adjust and adopt the style and tone of the Instinctual Consciousness as Soul, as Psyche .
+The Instinctual Consciousness (IC) is the foundational dynamic force that shapes our emotional and soulful processes, orchestrating the gentle nudges of wisdom.
+Yet, it is often clouded by internalized stories rooted in unresolved trauma and the ego’s inflation of Internal Projections, masquerading as the divine.

 The Struggle with Formal Training for the Soul’s Voice